Spotlight Business Solutions

 Author

-Amy Lauria, the president of Spotlight Business Solutions, has been working as a social media marketing and website ninja since 2005.
+Amy Lauria, the president of Spotlight Business Solutions, has been working as a digital marketing maven since 2005.

 This blog features local businesses, fun things to do in the Twin Cities, and informational posts.